Tips on how to start drawing and what you need

 For optimal lighting conditions, natural daylight is best for drawing.
 It’s important to position your hand in a way that doesn’t cast a shadow on the paper, as this can hinder your ability to see and learn how to draw.

 Enough theory!
 How do you start drawing as a beginner?
 At best with sketches, but that is too boring for many of us.
-Some of us want to start right away with something real.
+Some of us want to start right away with an impressive artwork.
 But it shouldn’t be too difficult, because otherwise, we give up too early.

-Simple ideas like flowers or fruit can be a great starting point.
-For a more challenging but still doable subject, consider drawing people.
+Simple things like flowers or fruit can be a great starting point.
+For a more challenging subject, consider drawing people.
 While people can be a bit more difficult to draw, with practice and patience, you can find a lot of joy in drawing them.

-In any case, as beginners, you should not have too crazy demands on yourselves.
+In any case, as beginners, you should not have too high demands on yourselves.
 Practice makes perfect and as long as you are better today than yesterday, you are on the right track.